exercism/v3/languages/swift/concepts/function-overloading/about.md

 ## Function overloading

-We have seen in the `basics` exercise how functions in Swift are defined using the `func` keyword followed by parentheses enclosed list of parameter names where these names include an optional argument label and a parameter name followed by a type annotation and the body of the function enclosed in curly braces.
+We have seen in the Lasagna exercise how functions in Swift are defined using the `func` keyword followed by parentheses enclosed list of parameter names where these names include an optional argument label and a parameter name followed by a type annotation and the body of the function enclosed in curly braces.
 E.g.

 ```swift
 func add(_ x: Int, and y: Int, doubleResult: Bool) -> Int {